Q: Why should I hire an immigration lawyer?

 A: Charges themselves don't usually support removal.
 Generally it takes a conviction.
 However removal is not the only consideration when charges are pending.
 A foreign national may only be a non-immigrant and seeking to adjust status or be a permanent resident who has sufficient physical presence to file for naturalization.
 As such, the outcome of the criminal case will dictate the decisions on these applications as well as their life in the U.S. as they know it.
 We provide criminal defense representation for foreign nationals.

-The recent U.S. Supreme Court case, Padilla v.
-Kentucky, guarantees that all non-citizens in criminal proceedings receive effective advice and counsel as to the impact of any plea bargain to procession to trial.
+The U.S. Supreme Court case, Padilla v.
+Kentucky, guarantees that all non-citizens in criminal proceedings receive effective advice and counsel as to the impact of the criminal case on immigration matters.
 Most criminal defense attorneys are not immigration lawyers and the Court recognized this fact.
-In the concurrence by Justice Alito, criminal defense attorneys were encouraged to refer the non-citizen to an experienced immigration lawyer for advice regarding the impact of the pending charges.
+The Court indicated that to criminal defense attorneys they should refer non-citizen defendents to an experienced immigration lawyer for advice regarding the impact of the pending charges.

 Q: What should I do if I receive a Notice to Appear (NTA)?

 A: This is the beginning of the removal process and you need a lawyer.
 Most of the time the NTA does not have a hearing date or time.
 This does not mean a person can stick their head in the ground and wait for the hearing notice to arrive.
-Instead, a prudent person hires an experienced and well reviewed deportation lawyer.
-Getting the government's case against the alien (obtaining all of the documents that the government has in a person's alien file can take several months.
-The review of those documents and the person's factual circumstance will form the basis of the defense.
-Additionally, if there are criminal convictions for which the Department of Homeland Security is using to support removal, those convictions must be reviewed for their legal sufficiency (including potential withdrawals of pleas for failures in the criminal case or the criminal defense lawyer's failure to properly advise).
+Instead, a smart person immediately hires an experienced and well reviewed deportation lawyer.
+Getting the government's case against the alien (obtaining all of the documents that the government has in a person's alien file) can take several months.
+Starting upon receipt of the NTA minimizes that time.
+Additionally, if there are criminal convictions in the case, transcripts of those proceedings must be obtained and reviewed for their legal sufficiency (including potential withdrawals of pleas because of flaws in the criminal case or the criminal defense lawyer's failure to properly advise).